-1.5 All deliveries to Purchaser are subject to the reservation that our own supply deliveries are correct and timely, also with respect to the necessary raw materials and base products for the products to be delivered to the Purchaser.
+1.5 All deliveries to the Purchaser are subject to the reservation that our own supply deliveries are correct and timely, also with respect to the necessary raw materials and base products for the products to be delivered to the Purchaser.

 2. Prices / Payment

-payment for the delivery of machine tools shall be made as follows: 60% down payment after receipt of the order confirmation, 30% as soon as Purchaser has been notified that the main parts are ready for dispatch and 10% after commissioning,
+payment for the delivery of machine tools shall be made as follows: 60% down payment after receipt of the order confirmation, 30% as soon as the Purchaser has been notified that the main parts are ready for dispatch and 10% after commissioning,

-2.3 If, after conclusion of the contract, we become aware of any concrete and objectively verifiable circumstances of Purchaser/user, or in their country, in view of which our claims no longer appear sufficiently assured according
+2.3 If, after conclusion of the contract, we become aware of any concrete and objectively verifiable circumstances of the Purchaser/user, or in their country, in view of which our claims no longer appear sufficiently assured according

-2.4 No payments may be offset or withheld on the basis of Purchaser's claims - e.g. claims arising from liability for defects - unless such claims are undisputed or upheld by a court of law.
+2.4 No payments may be offset or withheld on the basis of the Purchaser's claims - e.g. claims arising from liability for defects - unless such claims are undisputed or upheld by a court of law.

 3. Delivery period and default in delivery

 must secure or before receipt of an agreed payment.
 If no other delivery deadline and no delivery time is specified, then a delivery period of six weeks as of issuance of the order confirmation shall apply, provided that at this point

 3.2 The delivery period is deemed to be fulfilled if, before it expires, the delivery item has left the factory or notification has been made of its readiness for dispatch.

 3.3 The delivery period shall be extended reasonably in the event of measures in the context of labour disputes, especially strikes or lock-outs, as well as in the event of unforeseen hindrances that lie beyond the Supplier's control

-3.4 We are entitled to make partial deliveries or perform partial services if the partial delivery or partial service is of use to Purchaser within the context of the contractual intended purpose, the remaining delivery is ensured
+3.4 We are entitled to make partial deliveries or perform partial services if the partial delivery or partial service is of use to the Purchaser within the context of the contractual intended purpose, the remaining delivery is ensured

 factory, however, at least 0.5% of the invoice amount for each month of storage after notification of readiness for dispatch shall be billed.
 The right of exercise and the proof of further storage costs incurred by us or the proof

 4. Passing of risk and taking delivery

-4.1 The risk passes to Purchaser at the latest upon handing over of the delivery items to the carrier, freight forwarder or other third party assigned to carry out the shipping, even if partial deliveries were made or if we undertook
+4.1 The risk passes to the Purchaser at the latest upon handing over of the delivery items to the carrier, freight forwarder or other third party assigned to carry out the shipping, even if partial deliveries were made or if we undertook

-4.2 If dispatch is delayed due to circumstances for which Purchaser is responsible, the risk passes to Purchaser at the date the delivery item is ready for dispatch and we have notified Purchaser of this fact.
+4.2 If dispatch is delayed due to circumstances for which the Purchaser is responsible, the risk passes to the Purchaser at the date the delivery item is ready for dispatch and we have notified the Purchaser of this fact.
 At the Purchaser's

-4.3 Notwithstanding the rights under section 7, Purchaser must take delivery of delivered items even if they display minor defects.
+4.3 Notwithstanding the rights under section 7, the Purchaser must take delivery of delivered items even if they display minor defects.